cbamedjonekou/cbamedjonekou.github.io/README.md

 This is my First Project.
 Here I used the [Pandas Datareader](https://github.com/pydata/pandas-datareader) to read stock information directly from the internet and explore the following:

-- Average Base Pay
-- Largest Overtime Pay
-- Who the Highest and Lowest Paid Person is...
-- Unique Job Titles
-- What the Most Common Jobs are
-- The amount of Job Titles represented by only one person
-- The amount of high position persons

 This was based on Pierian Data's Data Science and Machine Learning Bootcamp lectures on Udemy.

 ### 911 Calls Data: